exponentlabshq/x402-quickstart-for-noobs/readme.md

 If there's an error, the script will tell you what went wrong (missing key, invalid key, network issue, etc.).

+---

+## Chomsky Lens: Parts of Speech Analyzer

+A self-contained HTML application for color-coding parts of speech in text using the full WordNet dictionary (29,993 words).

+### Quick Start

+Simply open `chomsky-lens/chomsky-lens-final.html` in any web browser—no server or dependencies required.

+### Features

+- **Self-contained** - Single HTML file with embedded WordNet dictionary
+- **Color-coded POS tagging** - Nouns (blue), Verbs (green), Adjectives (red), Adverbs (orange), Prepositions (purple)
+- **Full WordNet integration** - 8,429 verbs, 17,863 adjectives, 3,630 adverbs
+- **Smart noun detection** - Detects capitalized words and common nouns
+- **Offline-capable** - Works without internet connection

+### Dictionary Statistics

+The embedded dictionary contains:
+- **Verbs**: 8,429 words
+- **Adjectives**: 17,863 words
+- **Adverbs**: 3,630 words
+- **Prepositions**: 71 words
+- **Total**: 29,993 words

+### Usage

+1. Open `chomsky-lens/chomsky-lens-final.html` in any modern web browser
+2. Paste your transcript into the text area
+3. Click "Process Transcript" to see color-coded output
+4. Click "List All Colored Words" to see all highlighted words by category
+5. Click "Clear" to reset

+See [`chomsky-lens/README.md`](chomsky-lens/README.md) for full documentation.

+---

-## 7. Ted Nelson's Original Vision
+## Ted Nelson's Original Vision

 This project includes a collection of Ted Nelson's seminal works on hypertext and the original vision of the web.

-See [`ted-nelson-clone/README.md`](ted-nelson-clone/README.md) for details.
+### Overview

+Ted Nelson coined the term "hypertext" and envisioned a web where:
+- Every document could link to any other document
+- Authors could receive micropayments for their content
+- Information could be transcluded (embedded) rather than copied
+- Version control was built into the system

 ### Extract Text from PDFs and Images